 The true, no money down mortgage that is currently available with great interest rates is the home loan program offered by the USDA (United States Department of Agriculture).
 The program is often referred to as the Rural Home Loan, but the name should not stop you from investigating this type of loan.
 Every state has areas that are eligible for this type of loan.
 In fact, most large cities have areas just beyond the city limits that are eligible for a USDA loan.

-USDA will allow borrowers to receive a loan up to 100% of the appraised value of the property.
+USDA will allow borrowers to receive a loan up to the appraised value of the property.
 It is also possible to have the sellers pay the closing costs from the proceeds of the loan.